 You can make the grass greener by adding either fertilizer or grass seeds.
 It would be best if you did this upon first buying any house.
-That way, by the time you’re ready to sell, the grass will already be fuller and greener.
+That way, the grass will be fuller and greener when you’re ready to sell.

 Not everything should be added to, though.
-This is true, particularly if the house already has some serious trees or bushes on site.
-You need to make sure you trim up any crazy leaves or branches before you try to sell the house.
+This is true, particularly if the house already has some severe trees or bushes on site.
+Trimming any leaves or branches before you sell the home would be best.

-If you want to get fancy, consider buying some simply light fixtures.
-Potential homebuyers will appreciate all the thought that went into their new home with such an elegant touch.
+If you want to get fancy, consider buying some simple light fixtures.
+Potential homebuyers will appreciate all the thoughts that went into their new home with such an elegant touch.
 Don’t be afraid to invest in the finer quality light fixtures you find.

-I might be a little biased since I am a food critic, but I love a good kitchen.
-Kitchen updates are one of the most frequently demanded upgrades to a newly flipped home.
-This includes offering new appliances, cabinetry that isn’t outdated or even installing a new kitchen backsplash.
+I might be slightly biased since I am a food critic, but I love a good kitchen.
+Kitchen updates are among the most frequently demanded upgrades to a newly flipped home.
+This includes offering new appliances, cabinetry that isn’t outdated, or even installing a new kitchen backsplash.
 This is a great way to stand out among buyers’ keen eye for making good food at home.

-Though a complete kitchen remodels is often the most popular way to make this happen, you can still reap some profound benefits with a quick “mini-model.”
-Studies show that this can add as much as $15,000 to a home’s value.
+Though a complete kitchen remodel is often the most popular way to make this happen, you can still reap some profound benefits with a quick “mini-model.”
+Studies show this can add as much as $15,000 to a home’s value.

 Everyone has seen a bathroom that was in dire need of remodeling help.
 We’ve seen it left and right, up and down, and it’s never good.
 Ailing bathrooms take on many forms- cracked grout everywhere, severe damage to tiling, awkward color schemes from the 1970s- you get the deal.
 Regardless of why it needs a remodel, it’s time to consider remodeling it.